 A giant resin bee is drawn to purple loosestrife, can you guess the connection?

 In other words, it's a story of two invasive species finding each other on foreign soil, reunited at last.
-A cautionary tale!
+The stuff of romance ... or, a cautionary tale.

 Would you like to see your nature photo featured as the TreeHugger photo of the day?
 Join TreeHugger’s Reader Photo Pool on flickr and add your pictures to the group.